jontatan25/jontatan25/README.md

 - 👋 Hi, I’m @jontatan25 Front End developer
 - 👀 I’m interested in Improving my Front-end Skills
-- 🌱 I’m currently learning Backend Student
+- 🌱 I’m currently learning Backend
 - 💞️ I’m looking to collaborate on any Front-End project that allows me to improve my skills or Learn new relevant technologies
 - 📫 How to reach me  jhonn.developer@gmail.com